SimonKenneth/Git/README.md

 # Git
-this is used to study git and test github
+This is used to study git and test github